This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

 - Add the tamarind pulp, mint sauce and soy sauce and stir.

-- Before serving have a taste and add more soy sauce if you need more salt and maybe a sprinkle of sugar.
+- Before serving, have a taste and add more soy sauce if you need more salt and maybe a sprinkle of sugar; the latter will depend on your pumpkin.

 Brian Jones